Dbquity/DbquityExamples/WebWordle/README.md

 ### Challenge: localize the keyboard and support more languages

 As you may notice, two dictionaries - a US English and a Danish - are supported, but the keyboard is missing the Danish letters Æ, Ø, and Å.

-Can you expand the model such that is supports these letters when the Danish dictionary is selected?
+- Can you expand the model such that it supports Æ, Ø, and Å when the Danish dictionary is selected?
-Can you add dictionaries for more languages?
+- Can you add dictionaries for more languages?